lloydroc/lloydroc.github.io/content/post/java/multicore.md

 /**
  * Arguably more complex than it needs to be but this class
- * allows us to use mutible reduction to get the average of
+ * allows us to use mutable reduction to get the average of
  * all the numbers.
 It is essentially a class that stores a
  * total of all the numbers and a count of them since
  * total/count is the average.
 With one distinction is that
  * it has a combine method that will allow the
- * classes to be combined together for the mutible reduction.
+ * classes to be combined together for the mutable reduction.
  * The combine won't be called unless the collection of the
  * stream is done in parallel, which it isn't in this example.
  * See the line of workList.stream would need to be replaced